 All applicants will be contacted by e-mail whether or not they are selected for the Stowers Summer Scholars Program.
 Applicants are accepted as they are interviewed by the individual labs.
-All applicants will be notified on or before April 15, 2016.
+All applicants will be notified of their selection on or before April 15, 2017.

 Please be sure to read the FAQs section.
 If you have further questions, please feel free to contact us with any questions you may have regarding the Stowers Summer Scholars Program.